tudorpaisa/msc_thesis_code/README.md

 # Repo for my Master's Thesis

+WARNING: Code is somewhat messy and undocumented (it's on my to-do list).
+A good chunk of `data.py` is now "cruft code" (unused).

 ## How to

 All the important script are in the `src` directory.
-They must be executed in the following order:
+To replicate the experiments in my thesis, they must be executed in the order shown below.
+However, you need to download the dataset first (run `download_data.sh`).

 ```bash
 # Parse dataset for the baseline